louiedinh/python-practice-projects/book/introduction.md

 The projects are specifically presented without their solutions to force your thinking.
 It will be a bit uncomfortable.
 Just remember that learning to walk was also pretty uncomfortable.
 I bet you're glad you didn't give up on that though.

-There _are_ a few sample solutions included.
-These are for after you've made a real attempt at solving the problems.
-If you read them before, I'm not refunding your lost learning opportunities =]

 Who Am I?